Turkish Food

 The Turkish word for breakfast is kahvaltı.
 It literally means "before coffee" — kahve for "coffee" and altı for "before".
 So you have tea with your breakfast and not coffee!

-Starting the day with typical Turkish breakfasts.
+We're starting the day with typical Turkish breakfast:.

 Other common breakfast foods include yogurt, often served with honey, and menemen, somewhat similar to Mexican huevos rancheros.